 That’s just what I remember about it today.
 The (some would say dangerous) thing about reading gigantic books is that you’ll never know when some part of the book will return to haunt your waking mind, or make you laugh, or just go, WTF, as I have, many times since reading that book.
 In 1997, when Mason and Dixon came out, I bravely went out and bought the sucker, and then sat down to read it and was somewhat relieved to find that in comparison with V, its plot was a relatively straightforward (always an inaccurate word to use when writing about Pynchon) narrative of the two guys who lent their name to the Mason-Dixon Line.
 Of course, this being a Pynchon book, it also featured a talking dog (the Learned English Dog), an interlude in a giant vegetable garden (a la Jack and the Beanstalk), old-fashioned substance abuse and flying medieval Chinese astronomers, none of which I can recall as being that important to the central narrative.
 Still, I loved it.
 People who reviewed the book at the time, however, said that it was no Gravity’s Rainbow.
 Deep in my heart I knew that I would have to read that one some day, but first I read Slow Learner, a collection of Pynchon’s early stories, most of which had been published originally in chapbook or dollar sci-fi story format (some of these stories can actually be found, in their original format, in the Fisher Library at the University of Sydney, and I am sure elsewhere too).

 Before I could get around to reading Gravity’s Rainbow, however, I had a life-changing experience, on a train headed from New York City to Buffalo, in the fall of 2002.
 I was terrifically hung-over, having spent the last few days catching poetry readings in Manhattan and acting like a loon.
 I looked across the aisle to where this old guy with long grey hair was sitting, reading through what looked like a massive manuscript.
-In my addled state, I suddenly realised that the guy was Thomas Pynchon (I’d recently seen the doco about the obsessed journalist who took a photo of Pynchon walking down a street of NYC – an incident that I used in my poem “Thomas Pynchon and the Art of Anonymity Maintenance”).
-In one of those moments you only experience when you’re overseas – the kind of this is my only chance, what have I got to lose, I’m probably still drunk moments – I leaned over, excused myself and said something like “Hey, I notice you’re reading something there – can you tell me the names of any good bookshops in NYC?”
+In my addled state, I suddenly realised that the guy was Thomas Pynchon (I’d recently seen the doco about the obsessed journalist who took a photo of Pynchon walking down a street of NYC—an incident that I used in “Thomas Pynchon and the Art of Anonymity Maintenance”, a poem in my first chapbook, The Happy Farang).
+In one of those moments you only experience when you’re overseas—the kind of this is my only chance, what have I got to lose, I’m probably still drunk moments—I leaned over, excused myself and said something like “Hey, I notice you’re reading something there – can you tell me the names of any good bookshops in NYC?”
 I know, kind of daft.
 But Pynchon, who introduced himself as “Jerry”, was happy to talk, and we spent about ten minutes chatting.
 He wrote down the names of some bars and bookshops in Greenwich Village and we eventually said goodbye, soon after which he got off the train.
 I mentioned this experience while conducting an email interview with author Robert Merkin, who confirmed that that train journey was/is one of Pynchon’s regular haunts, and that it was probably him.
 He said that I should have taken Pynchon’s photograph.
 In fact, I did try to take a surreptitious snapshot however it didn’t turn out.
 I did also get “Jerry’s” telephone number but when I got back to NYC and called him up, there was no answer.

 Anyway, in 2004, I finally read Gravity’s Rainbow.
 It totally screwed with my head.
 I think I can safely say that of all Pynchon’s works prior to Against the Day, Gravity’s Rainbowis by far his most profound, moving, impossible and sad book.
 Taking in the trajectories of V2 rockets, the bizarre play on words of the section entitled ‘The Kenoshi Kid’, a gigantic adenoid, Rilke’s Duino Elegies, seances and the occult and a trillion other things somehow connected to the second world war, it’s just mind-blowing.
 The almost obsessive uses of ellipsis lends the book a strange poetic feeling, and also helps to lend coherence to the more obscure passages of the book, some of which are technically unreadable and may well have been composed while experiencing the effects of helium or something.
 Nevertheless, there is a kind of unity to Gravity’s Rainbow, a unity or wholeness that is not dissimilar to the kind of dramatic closure Pynchon seeks to achieve in Against the Day.
 While the latter does lack the former’s searing, majestic, almost Rilkean tone, they may well come to be seen as natural counterparts – the former concerned chiefly with WW2, the latter with (the lead-up to) WW1.
 In all other respects, of course, the two books are completely different.